-- Worked as part of a team that coordinated the national launch of Marvel Comic Books in Barnes and Noble, included organizing, distributing, marketing, and displaying 18 individual titles Source Interlink, New York, NY - Maintained current publisher accounts including sales analysis, solicitations, new distribution, distribution changes, in store expansions, and receiving problems - Served as liaison between distribution centers, publishers and printers to ensure timely production of all weekly and monthly magazines.
+- Worked as part of a team that coordinated the national launch of Marvel Comic Books in Barnes and - Noble, included organizing, distributing, marketing, and displaying 18 individual titles - Maintained current publisher accounts including sales analysis, solicitations, new distribution, distribution changes, in store expansions, and receiving problems. - Served as Balson between distribution centers, publishers and printers to ensure timely production of all weekly and monthly magazines.